Fire Evacuation Checklist – Get Out Safe

 Workplaces should carry out regular fire drills, so that all the employees are well-prepared when something similar happens in reality.
 According to the laws in the United Kingdom, a minimum of one emergency drill should be done every year, and in case new employees have been hired, it can be carried out more than once.
 All this, so that the whole staff are prepared and the evacuation process is engraved.

-Adopting the adequate fire safety measures is the only way to minimize the risk.
+Adopting the adequate fire safety measures is the only way to minimise the risk.

 What Is a Fire Evacuation Drill?